TaniaPodut/Amphibians/README.md

  ## My UX Design Contributions

-In addition to functional improvements, I focused on enhancing the user experience (UX) design to create a more engaging and visually appealing app.
+I focused on enhancing the user experience (UX) design to create a more engaging and visually appealing app.
 Here are the specific UX design enhancements I implemented:

 - **Shadows**: Incorporated subtle shadows to card elements throughout the app to create depth and improve visual hierarchy.
 The addition of shadows helps to differentiate card components from the background and provides a more immersive user experience.